apantle/hashmapper/README.md

  ```
 ## Functional use of HashMapper

-HashMapper offers a very simple interface, just the `map` method on an instance
+HashMapper offers a very simple interface, just the `apply` method on an instance
+(just another extra method, [to get a mapper appliable to a collection](https://github.com/apantle/hashmapper/issues/1)
-(there aren't extra methods, all the behaviour is configured at instantiation).
+of associative arrays, all the behaviour is configured at instantiation).
+It is immutable and thus is
-It is immutable and this way is almost like a Closure, however it's somewhat
+almost like a Closure, however it's somewhat awkward calling it with `$mapper->apply`
-awkward calling it with the `map` in every case.
+syntax in every case.

 ### Call a HashMapper as Functor object